DallasMorningNews/COVID-county-trend-scraper/README.md

 ------
 ## Editing the scraper

 This project uses zappa to upload and schedule the scraper to our AWS Lambda.
 After making changes to the scraper, run `pipenv run zappa update` to push those changes to Lambda.
 Scheduling is handled via the `zappa-settings.json` file.
 The `events` key is an array of events objects.
-The `service.handler` opject has an `expression` key that can either take a schedule in cron format or a rate (`rate(12 hours)`).
+The `service.handler` object has an `expression` key that can either take a schedule in cron format or a rate (`rate(12 hours)`).

 ------